LinkedIn Company Page 10 Ways to Leverage it

 In fact, according to LinkedIn®, companies that:

 But there’s more.
-Your LinkedIn Company Page can be the basis of your employee advocacy program.
+Your LinkedIn Company Pages can be the basis of your employee advocacy program.
 This is the perfect place to share the best posts from your employees (especially sales reps) because on average, employees typically have 10x the reach as the company.
 When they engage on a post, their connections will see it as well.

-In this article, I’ll share what you need to do step by step to ensure that your LinkedIn Company Page is fully optimized and becomes the content hub for your employee advocacy!
+In this article, I’ll share what you need to do step by step to ensure that your LinkedIn Page is fully optimized and becomes the content hub for your employee advocacy!

 10 LinkedIn Company Page Best Practices